Estádio Nacional: Rugby

 The Rugby governing body ERC announced on 2 September 2014 that the Portuguese club Lusitanos XV would hold their home games of the 2013-14 Amlin Challenge Cup at National Stadium.
 However, all their home games of the 2013-14 Amlin Challenge Cup were played at the Portuguese national rugby teams home stadium of Estádio Universitário de Lisboa.

+Since 2017, the Portuguese national rugby team has played selected matches at the Estádio Nacional.
+Several other matches were played at the rugby fields directly east of the ground (Campo de Treino de Râguebi/Rugby, registered in match reports as CAR Jamor) particularly in 2021 and 2022, including matches from those editions of the Rugby Europe Championship and the inaugural Rugby Europe Super Cup final, in which Lusitanos XV lost to the georgian development team, Black Lion.